mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-12-factor.md

 If it was possible to change code in a production environment, the scaling of your application would become unpredictable and unreliable.
 It would also make debugging and problem-solving harder.
 To avoid this problem, the Mendix Platform clearly separates the build and run stages.

 In the Mendix Developer Portal, you first have to build a package from your model, which can then be deployed to your environments.
 If you want to make a code change in production, you have to modify your model then build a new package.
-Mendix also provides APIs to build and deploy your applications, so you can incorporate this approach in your custom CICD pipeline.
+Mendix also provides APIs to build and deploy your applications, so you can incorporate this approach in your custom CI/CD pipeline.

 ### 1.6 Processes